Optimizing FiveM Databases: Fixing MySQL Lag with oxmysql Indexing and Slow-Query Logs

 MySQL.query('SELECT id, plate FROM player_vehicles WHERE id IN (?)', { ids })

-Connection Pool, Persistence Intervals and MariaDB Tuning
+Connection Pools, Persistence Timers, and MariaDB Memory Settings

 Guide